-We always order a second helicopter by putting extra energy into planning, testing, and building in redundancies.
-We want the courses we write and the learning management system we use to have the best chance of success.
+As a learning management system, we always order a second helicopter by putting extra energy into planning, testing, and building in redundancies.
+We want the courses we write and the LMS we use to have the best chance of success.

 The first step is often the hardest.
 Choosing who to involve in the pilot planning process can be complex, and it’s tempting to involve as many stakeholders as possible.
 This is a mistake.
 When programs invite dozens of people, especially decision-makers, subject-matter experts, coworkers and community partners, they’ll likely receive a different opinion from each person.

 That’s too many people, and they probably don’t necessarily have the right opinions.
 If you’re a program manager in this position, ask yourself: “Will my boss be taking this course when it’s done?”
 If the answer is “no,” then they’re not the most important person to involve in a pilot phase.

 We advise recruiting a selection of people from three groups:

 - learners who are similarly motivated as the intended audience but have no experience with the material or with online training;